ibm-satellite/academy-labs/instructor-labs/link-endpoint/steps.md

    ibmcloud is instance <instance id is located in the first column>
    ```

-5. Initialize to get password using
+5. Initialize the instance and get the login password using
    ```sh
    ibmcloud is in-init <instance name> --private-key @<your private key file>
    ```